The Theory of Money, Part 39

 Getting back to our bank, let’s say the required reserve is 0.2 and the bank has $20 billion in reserves, which means it is allowed to lend out $100 billion.
 This is a big bank!
 And of the $100 billion, it was pretty aggressive and invested (loaned) $40 billion of that money in the housing market.

-We are back to the same situation Indie Bank was in way back in Part 17, except now it’s not a shortage of gold in a vault that is triggering panic.
+We are back to the same situation Independent Bank was in way back in Part 17, except now it’s not a shortage of gold in a vault that is triggering panic.
 Let’s see how it works with modern banking in a 0% backed fiat money situation.

 This can get confusing if I don’t make some simplifying assumptions, so I’m going to do that in the hope that it helps clearly illustrate the principle.